eyecode4you/Bash-Practice/Working with Storage Devices/README.md

-Storage Devices are typically located in /dev/ directory e.g. sda, etc.
+Storage Devices are typically located in /dev/ directory e.g. sda. sda1 and sda2 represent the disk's partitions